Stratification theorems for exponential sums in families: Examples of stratification results and applications

 \begin{theorem}[Fouvry--Katz] There exist $c_0>0$ and $x_0\geq 0$ such that for all $x\geq x_0$, the inequality

 holds, where $h(d)$ denotes the class number of the quadratic field $\Qq(\sqrt{d})$. \end{theorem}

-We note, however, that the proof of this theorem also depends on a refinement of Theorem~\ref{th-fk}, namely~\cite[Th.\,1.2]{fouvry-katz}, involving the non-vanishing of the so-called ``$A$-number'' for a specific algebraic variety.
-We will not discuss any issue related to this invariant in this paper.
+We note, however, that the proof of this theorem also depends on a refinement of Theorem~\ref{th-fk}, namely~\cite[Th.\,1.2]{fouvry-katz}, involving the non-vanishing of the so-called ``$A$-number'' for a specific scheme.
+We will not discuss any issue related to this invariant in this paper, but it would be interesting to understand if the corresponding results can be extended in families.